OnerootProject/r1-eos/README.md

 * Shared Liquidity

 ## Operate Procedure
-1.User authorized contract has right of transfer tokens of eos system;
+1.User authorized contract with the right of transfer tokens of eos system;
 2.User sign his order(buy/sell token at a price) and submmit it to the relayer;
 3.Relayer match the orders and commit it to the contract's trade method;
 4. R1 contract will do this: